-Goldney Hall Wedding Photographer
+Goldney Hall Wedding Photography

-Catherine and Jay married at Goldney Hall, an exclusive use venue with walled gardens in heart of Bristol.
+Catherine and Jay married at Goldney Hall, an exclusive-use venue with walled gardens in heart of Bristol.

-They started the reception early, which is actually the best little known secret for keeping the party going for longer.
+They started the reception early, which is actually the best little-known secret for keeping the party going for longer.

 While I was outside waiting for my Uber, I overheard the manager talking to someone in his thick Irish accent on his mobile that the wedding reception had drunk the venue dry!